-As previously reported, the Department completed an asset management and planning study funded in part through a grant from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
-Last year the Department undertook the first major project by replacing aging water main on Main Street, Mountain Road and Cross Street in addition to improvements to the Prospect Street pump station.
+As previously reported, the Department completed an asset management and planning study funded in part through a grants from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS: updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
+Following the first major project which replaced aging water mains on Main Street, Mountain Road and Cross Street, the Town has completed design and is moving forward with the next major project replacing water mains on Squantum Road, Stratton Road and School Street.

-While the asset management and planning study will be critical in helping to achieve water conservation goals, other efforts include the Cross Connection and Backflow Testing Program which tested all 107 backflow prevention devices twice per year at 58 local businesses, schools and municipal buildings in 2016.
+The Cross Connection and Backflow Testing Program tested all 113 backflow prevention devices twice per year at 59 local businesses, schools and municipal buildings in 2018.